wenkaizheng/Mini-Shadow-Socks/README.md

 Our approach is to create two proxies for network transfer (Server and Local).
-Usually, when users visit websites, their computers will performance DNS lookup for server IP, and then do the TCP handshake for establishing a TCP connection, and router do ARP request or ARP cache for getting MAC address.
+Usually, when users visit websites, their computers will performance DNS lookup for server IP, and then do the TCP handshake for establishing a TCP connection.
 Finally, they will send requests(https or http).

 This whole process can be done by user applications and servers, so basically we have 2 nodes.